cap-js/docs/about/index.md

 - Intrinsic Cloud Qualities
 - Primary Focus on Domain
 - Safeguarding Investments
-- Minimise Technical Dept
+- Minimize Technical Debt

 ### Served Out Of The Box

 The CAP runtimes in Node.js and Java provide many generic implementations for recurring tasks and best practices, distilled from proven SAP applications.
-Benefits are significantly **accelerated** development, **minimized boilerplate** code, as well as **increased quality** through single points to fix and optimize, hence **reduced technical dept**.
+Benefits are significantly **accelerated** development, **minimized boilerplate** code, as well as **increased quality** through single points to fix and optimize, hence **reduced technical debt**.

 #### Models fuel Generic Runtimes

-CDS models utimately fuel generic runtimes which can use models to automatically serve all CRUD requests, as illustrated in the figure below.
+CDS models ultimately fuel generic runtimes which can use models to automatically serve all CRUD requests, as illustrated in the figure below.